Night At The Museum 2 Filming Location

 Increased Visitation

 Following the release of Night at the Museum 2, the Smithsonian experienced a noticeable increase in visitation.
-Many viewers were inspired by the film to visit the museums in person and see the exhibits that were featured on screen.
+Here's the thing — many viewers were inspired by the film to visit the museums in person and see the exhibits that were featured on screen.
 This surge in visitation provided a welcome boost to the Smithsonian's educational mission and helped to promote its cultural significance.

 Enhanced Educational Outreach